bean-mhm/realbloom/docs/v0.7.0-beta/tutorial.md

 > You'll notice a *Compare* button in the *Image Slots* panel.
 We can use this to compare *Conv.
 Input* with *Conv.
 Result*.
 This button works with the other modules as well.

 Finally, having selected the *Conv.
 Result* slot, click the *Save* button in the *Image Viewer* panel to export the result into an image file.

+> The *Clear* button in the *Image Viewer* panel can be used to clear and reset the contents of the selected slot.

 # Congratulations